koestler/go-mqtt-to-influx/README.md

 This follows the format used by [Tasmota](https://github.com/arendst/Sonoff-Tasmota/wiki/MQTT-Overview).

 Example:
-* Topic: `piegn/tele/software/srv1-go-ve-sensor/LWT`
+* Topic: `piegn/tele/software/srv1-go-iotdevice/LWT`
 * Payload: `Online`,
-* Output: `boolValue,device=software/srv1-go-ve-sensor,field=Available value=true`
+* Output: `boolValue,device=software/srv1-go-iotdevice,field=Available value=true`

-### go-ve-sensor
+### go-iotdevice

-**go-ve-sensor** can read out various sensor values like voltages, currents, and power from BMV-702 battery monitors and solar chargers made by [Victron Energy](https://www.victronenergy.com/) and send them to an MQTT server.
+**go-iotdevice** can read out various sensor values like voltages, currents, and power from BMV-702 battery monitors and solar chargers made by [Victron Energy](https://www.victronenergy.com/) and send them to an MQTT server.
 This converter can read and parse those.